 Breast cancer is the most common type of cancer in females in the United States.
-According to the American Cancer Society, about 1 in 8 females in the United States will develop breast cancer at some point in their lifetime.
+According to the American Cancer Society, about

 One of the risk factors for breast cancer is genetics.
 It’s possible to inherit variations in certain genes from your parents that can increase your breast cancer risk.